johnmackintosh/johnmackintosh.github.io/_posts/2020-10-18-rockthemes.md

 I'm a big fan of github actions once they are up and running.

-I will blog more about this, hopefully, but in the meantime, please check out the veritable cornucopia of visual delights* over on [rockthemes](https://johnmackintosh.com/rockthemes/)
+I will blog more about this, hopefully, but in the meantime, please check out the veritable cornucopia of visual delights** over on [rockthemes](https://johnmackintosh.com/rockthemes/)

+* I am
-* It's possible I've overdone it there.
+** It's possible I've overdone it there.